top of page

 Legislation Efforts

-MNABA also works to support other bills that are important for expanding the availability of services, improving the quality of services delivered, and supporting families and individuals who benefit from these services.
+The Minnesota Northland Association for Behavior Analysis supports legislative efforts that expand the availability and accessibility of behavior analytic services, elevate the quality of care delivered, and advocate for the needs of families and individuals who benefit from these services.

 HHS budget bill_edited.jpg